bala-actuary/Credit-Risk-Models/README.md

 # Credit-Risk-Models

-Sample models to implement credit risk in Python
+Firat pilot atempt to create models to implement credit risk in Python